CodeForSocialGood/calltocode.org/docs/ARCHITECTURE.md

 Imports: `logger.js`

 This custom middleware is unique because it is specifically added to the very end of the app's middleware chain, after the routes.
-This is because we can forward any errors that occur in the routes to `next()` which is then caught by this middleware.
-An `err` parameter is added:
+This is because we can forward any errors that occur in the route controllers (or anywhere else) to `next()` which is then ran through this middleware.
+An `err` parameter is added and the errors can be dealt with in a general way:

 ```js
 export default function () {